OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 Configuration
 =============

-The OpenNebula Daemon configuration file can be found in ``/etc/one/oned.conf`` on the Front-end and can be customized with parameters:
+The OpenNebula Daemon configuration file can be found in ``/etc/one/oned.conf`` on the Front-end and can be customized with the following parameters:

 .. note::